snej55/kahoot/GUIDE.md

 When trying the pinsat [kahoot.it](https://kahoot.it), make sure to start with pins that have started less than 3 minutes ago.
 Ideally, use a pin that has started less than 1 minute for the maximum chance of the game still being open.

 >[NOTE]
 > A game being open for less than 1 minute is not a guarantee that the pin will work.
 Finding an open game pin can require some trial and error.
 If you cannot find any pins, try increasing the search range or scanning a different range.
+If you have issues with durations showing as -1 day, ... and such, please check that your system clock is set correctly.

 ## 2. Kahoot bots (`names` and `text`)